maneu96/SupplyChainTracker/README.md

 1- Fixed Accounts were used for testing purpuses.
-If ganache-cli is run with this command, the accounts for the actors can be hard-coded into the Html/JS files. (given the fact that metamask is not allowing, at the moment, access to the addresses of its user's wallets, unless it is the one in the selection):
+If ganache-cli is run with this command, the accounts for the actors can be hard-coded into the Html/JS files. (given the fact that metamask is not allowing, at the moment, access to the addresses of its user's wallets, unless it is the one in the selection).
+Your metamask should also have these accounts:

     ganache-cli -m "spirit supply whale amount human item harsh scare congress discover talent hamster"